davecheng-ste/ICS3U-Pygame-Game-States/README.md

 ![screenshot](images/screenshot.png)

-For this example, I'll be packaging my moving shark demo from the previous [Pygame Collisions](https://github.com/davecheng-ste/ICS3U-Pygame-Collisions) repo.
+For this example, I'll be adding game states to my moving shark demo from the previous [Pygame Collisions](https://github.com/davecheng-ste/ICS3U-Pygame-Collisions) repo.
 You can see the game-only program in the file [`1-game_only.py`](1-game_only.py) in this repo.

 <br><br>